 THE PASSION AND SKILL TO MAKE A CHANGE

-The Weil Legal Innovators Program engages incoming law school students in addressing some of the most pressing social and legal challenges in our communities today.
-Weil Legal Innovators is comprised of a class of 10 incoming law school students who plan to attend one of five WLI Law School Partners.
-Innovators defer their first year of law school to work at one of WLI's 15 partner nonprofit organizations for a paid fellowship, executing a strategic initiative designed to leverage their business acumen and commitment to public service, while amplifying the impact of the nonprofits and their important missions.
+The Weil Legal Innovators Program (WLI) engages incoming law school students in addressing some of the most pressing social and legal challenges in our communities today.
+Each WLI class comprises 10 incoming law school students who plan to attend a J.D. program at one of our law school partners.
+Innovators defer their first year of law school to work at a partner nonprofit organization for a paid public service fellowship, executing a strategic initiative designed to leverage their passion for justice and commitment to public service, while amplifying the impact of the nonprofits and their important missions.

 Complex business and societal problems require the knowledge and skillset of culturally fluent professionals to help solve some of the world’s most pressing challenges.
 Lawyers with experience across multiple industries and sectors bring transferable skills that help to differentiate them over the course of their professional careers.

-The Weil Legal Innovators program will help rising law students:
+The Weil Legal Innovators Program helps rising law students:

 Engage in leading social and legal impact initiatives that are moving the needle domestically and internationally